-Dr. Daniel Seichepine is a Lecturer of Psychology at the University of New Hampshire, Manchester.
+Dr. Daniel Seichepine is an assistant professor of neuropsychology and psychology at the University of New Hampshire in Manchester.
 He is a clinical neuropsychologist with specialization in dementia and sports-related mild traumatic brain injury (i.e. concussion).
 He has published several peer-reviewed publications on sports-related mild traumatic brain injury, Parkinson’s disease, and normal aging.
 His current research program is examining the long-term effects of repetitive sports-related mild traumatic brain injuries on cognition, mood and behavior.

 - PSYC 401: Introduction to Psychology